cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.csharp.md

 - *Type:* <a href="#@cdktf/provider-cloudflare.zeroTrustGatewayPolicy.ZeroTrustGatewayPolicyRuleSettingsEgress">ZeroTrustGatewayPolicyRuleSettingsEgress</a>

-egress block.
+Configure how Gateway Proxy traffic egresses.

+You can enable this setting for rules with Egress actions and filters, or omit it to indicate local egress via WARP IPs.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zero_trust_gateway_policy#egress ZeroTrustGatewayPolicy#egress}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zero_trust_gateway_policy#egress ZeroTrustGatewayPolicy#egress}

 ---